Ichabod T. Williams

-Ichabod Thomas Williams (1826 – 1 March 1899) was a prominent American businessman and art collector in the 19th century.
+Ichabod Thomas Williams (c.
+1826 – 1 March 1899) was a prominent American businessman and art collector in the 19th century.

 Life and works

 Williams was born in New York City.
 He became an officer in the 27th Regiment, which was the predecessor of the famous 7th Regiment, New York National Guard, and took part in the Astor Place Riot.

-He entered the lumber business of Williams & Smith, in which his father was a partner.
+He joined the lumber business of Williams & Smith, in which his father was a partner.
 In 1870 he formed his own company under the name of Ichabod T. Williams.
 Two sons became partners in 1880 and 1882 (with two more to follow in the early 1890s) and the name became Ichabod T. Williams & Sons.
 Their sawmill and veneer plant in Carteret, New Jersey, was a leading firm for the manufacture and distribution of fine domesticated and foreign hardwoods.
 He was for several years President of the Lumber Trade Association.
 He was a director of the People's Bank and a member of the Manhattan Club.